fastenhealth/fasten-onprem/memory-bank/activeContext.md

 # Active Context: Fasten On-Prem (Memory Bank Updated July 16, 2025)

-## Current Focus: LLM Chat Feature Maturation
+## Current Focus: LLM Chat Feature Maturation & Typesense Integration

-The current focus is on documenting the mature implementation of the LLM-powered chat feature.
-The architecture has evolved to include a dedicated state management service, providing a more robust and maintainable design.
+The current focus is on documenting the mature implementation of the LLM-powered chat feature and ensuring its underlying data storage in Typesense is correctly configured.
+The architecture has evolved to include a dedicated state management service, providing a more robust and maintainable design, complemented by new Typesense collection for conversation data.

 ### Chat State Service (`frontend/src/app/pages/chat/chat-state.service.ts`)